ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Lowercase use of "client", "resource server", and "authorization server".

+* Split elision and comments in the examples in CBOR Diagnostic Notation.

+* SHA-256 is mandatory to implement for computing token hashes.

 * Clarifications and editorial improvements.